sarahBuisson/-A17-Camping-Stuff-v0.2.3/README.md

   nodoor = false;
   thingList2[i].Destroy(DestroyMode.Vanish);

-Unsure of lisenceing info, as Nandonalt didn't originally publish anything in that respect.
+Unsure of licenseing info, as Nandonalt didn't originally publish anything in that respect.